Website Performance Monitoring

 If your website takes too long to load or respond to a user request, the chances of users moving to another site is pretty high.
 Maintaining an optimal response time can help lower bounce rates in websites.

-With Applications Manager's website performance monitor, track the response time of websites, get visibility into response time split up such as DNS time, connection time, first byte time, download time, etc., and take corrective measures if needed.
+With Applications Manager's website performance monitor, track the response time of websites, get visibility into response time split up such as DNS time, connection time, first byte time, download time, and other such web performance metrics that help in obtaining web performance analysis to take corrective measures if needed.
 For example, if the DNS lookup time is high, you or your hosting provider might have a problem with your DNS servers.

 Understand website performance from an end-user perspective